LoganYangBo/Hand_Gesture_Controlled_Video_Game/README.md

 Fig.3.
 Find the hand according to the contour with the largest area.

 ## Count the number of fingers
 The second part for hand gesture recognition is to identify the number of fingers by analyzing the result image.

 ### -Find convex hull
 The first step is to find the convex hull of the divided hand area and calculate the most extreme points (extreme top, extreme bottom, extreme left, extreme right) of the convex hull.
 We use cv2.convexHull() function to get the convex hull of divided hand area.
 The image is Fig.4.
 ![image](https://user-images.githubusercontent.com/36163586/178887000-de765084-9028-413e-a020-3366b2a689cb.png)
 Fig.4.
 Find convex hull
 After finding the convex hull of the hand, we have two methods to count the number of fingers.

 Method 1
 ### -Find extreme points and center point
 We separately ascertain the locations of extreme top, extreme bottom, extreme left and extreme right points.
 Then we ensure the center point location of the palm by using these extreme points, as showed in Fig.5.

 ### -Draw circle
 The third step is to construct a circle with the maximum Euclidean distance (between the center of the palm and the extreme points) as the radius.
 We use pairwise.
 Euclidean_distances() function from scikit-learn to calculate the four Euclidean distances.
 Then we form a circle with radius of 80% of the maximum distance, as showed in Fig.5.

 ### -Perform bitwise AND operation
 The fourth step is to perform bitwise AND operation between divided hand area (frame) and circular ROI (mask).
 This reveals finger slices that can be further used to calculate the number of gingers displayed.
 We use cv2.bitwise_and function to compute the circular ROI.
 The above process is described in Fig.5.
 ![image](https://user-images.githubusercontent.com/36163586/178887020-ad18f062-5b4f-4e76-9edf-af905c61a943.png)
 Fig.5.
 Flow diagram by using method 1.

 ### -Count fingers
 The last step is to count the number of fingers.
 We try to find the bounding rectangle of each contour by using cv2.boundingRect function.
-And this return four number, where (x, y) is the upper-left coordinate of the rectangle and (w, h) is the width and height of the rectangle, as showed in Fig.5.
-	In order to ignore the wrist, we can use the vertical (y) axis to check whether the (y + h) of the contour is less than the cy of the center point of the palm.
+And this return four number, where (x, y) is the upper-left coordinate of the rectangle and (w, h) is the width and height of the rectangle, as showed in Fig.5.In order to ignore the wrist, we can use the vertical (y) axis to check whether the (y + h) of the contour is less than the cy of the center point of the palm.
 The thumb of our hand usually can move horizontally or vertically.
-And in order to compensate it, we increase the cy by a factor of 0.25.
-	Besides, we choose a limit as the perimeter*0.25, and check whether the number of contour points is within the limit.
+And in order to compensate it, we increase the cy by a factor of 0.25.Besides, we choose a limit as the perimeter*0.25, and check whether the number of contour points is within the limit.

 Method 2
 From the process of convex hull, we can get the locations of each vertex of the convex hull, which is the locations of fingertips and wrist.
 Then we search the lowest point between two vertices, and compute the angle, as showed in Fig.6.
 We find all angles less than 90 degree, and treat them as fingers.
 However, we only use method 1 in our code.
 ![image](https://user-images.githubusercontent.com/36163586/178887048-acee23d0-942d-404c-8953-195d0110ee37.png)
 Fig. 6.
 Flow diagram by using method 2.

-An interesting application
+## An interesting application
 After get the number of fingers, we decide an interesting dinosaur game.
 When the count of fingers is less than 3, the dinosaur will jump; Otherwise, it keeps walking, as showed in Fig.7.
 ![image](https://user-images.githubusercontent.com/36163586/178887063-c03eda6b-4e21-40e2-b249-752314052cb5.png)
 Fig.7.
 Dinosaur game controlled by hand.